Finnish

 Note Regarding Finnish Studies Programs

-Finnish Studies: see Slavic Languages and Literatures
+Finnish Studies: see Slavic and East European Languages and Cultures

 Finnish Courses